 It’s quite a journey and Cartwright chooses to focus on some of the main independent players but with a soft spot for the local retailer discharging an increasingly diminishing social purpose.
 The classic record shop was a hub of youth excitement, interaction and, frankly, hope.

 There are sections on Richard Branston’s Virgin that revolutionised the business in 1971 when it opened its first store in Oxford Street, London.
-Later that year the second store was opened in Liverpool’s Bold Street in 1971 and this author can identify with the description of “bean-bags”, headphones on posts, brown paper bags (at least initially), and a general heady “fug”.
+Later that year the second store was opened in Liverpool’s Bold Street and this author can identify with the description of “bean-bags”, headphones on posts, brown paper bags (at least initially), and a general heady “fug”.
 The rise and fall of HMV is also chronicled.

 He’s good on specialist music stores, reflecting the rise of reggae, soul and dance in the 1970s and 1980s.
 There are pen portraits of key stores and their owners but readers may bemoan that their local centre for crate digging – or one fondly remembered - is not covered.
 Cartwright mentions Reddingtons and The Diskery, two mainstays of the Birmingham store scene for several decades.
 But Cyclops in the city centre goes unnoticed.